00-2 Position Definitions and Terms of Appointment For Titles Held by Graduate Students and Postgraduate Trainees (Second Release)

-4.1.1 A Postdoctoral Fellow or Postdoctoral Researcher is a holder of a doctoral degree who is pursuing research in a particular academic area related to his/her research interest, and working under the supervision of a faculty mentor.
-A Postdoctoral Fellow may engage in a limited amount of teaching in conjunction with his/her training experience.
+4.1.1 A Postdoctoral Fellow or Postdoctoral Scholar is a holder of a doctoral degree who is pursuing research in a particular academic area related to his/her research interest, and working under the supervision of a faculty mentor.

-4.1.2 A Postdoctoral Fellow or Researcher must hold a doctoral degree from a college or university that is accredited by a recognized national or regional accrediting agency in the United States, or, in the case of degrees earned outside the United States, Postdoctoral Fellows must hold the equivalent of the United States' doctoral degree.
+4.1.2 A Postdoctoral Fellow or Postdoctoral Scholar must hold a doctoral degree from a college or university that is accredited by a recognized national or regional accrediting agency in the United States, or, in the case of degrees earned outside the United States, Postdoctoral Fellows or Scholars must hold the equivalent of the United States' doctoral degree.
 For purposes of this University Policy, a "recognized national or regional accrediting agency" shall be defined as an agency recognized by the Council on Postsecondary Accreditation.

-4.1.3 Postdoctoral Fellowships are usually financed under a Postdoctoral Fellow Program of a granting agency outside the University (e.g., National Institutes of Health, National Science Foundation, Ford Foundation).
+4.1.3 Postdoctoral Fellowships are usually financed under a Postdoctoral Fellow Program of a granting agency outside the University (e.g., National Institute of Health, National Science Foundation, Ford Foundation).
 Typically, Postdoctoral Fellows receive a stipend and may receive other benefits as well.
 The stipend and benefits of the Postdoctoral Fellow are determined by the granting agency.
-The Postdoctoral Fellow is granted library privileges (regardless of the funding source), and may be eligible for medical insurance coverage.
-Postdoctoral Fellows are not University employees.
+The Postdoctoral Fellows are granted library privileges (regardless of the funding source), and may be eligible for medical insurance coverage.

 4.1.4 A Postdoctoral Researcher is normally paid from a non-general fund, principal investigator-initiated grant or contract awarded to a faculty member.
-The Postdoctoral Researcher is paid through the personnel payroll system.
-In addition to compensation, Postdoctoral Researchers are eligible to participate in the University's medical insurance program; receive reduced tuition benefits for spouse and children (except for tuition in the Law School and School of Medicine); and are entitled to access to University Libraries, parking, and similar University services.
+The Postdoctoral Scholar is paid through the personnel payroll system.
+In addition to compensation, Postdoctoral Scholars are eligible to participate in the University's medical insurance program; receive reduced tuition benefits for spouse and children (except for tuition in the Law School and School of Medicine) and are entitled to access to University Libraries, parking, and similar University services.

-4.1.6 The Postdoctoral Researcher position is a temporary position with a maximum term of three years.
-Appointments are normally made for a period of one year.
-Extensions beyond three years require prior written approval of the Dean of the Graduate School or his/her designee.
+4.1.5 Postdoctoral Scholar appointments are usually for one or two years and may be renewed.
+Postdoctoral Scholar positions are temporary positions with a maximum period of appointment of five years.
+Extensions of appointment beyond five years require the prior written approval of the Dean of the Graduate School or his/her designee.

 The Dean of the Graduate School or his/her designee may grant exceptions to policy set forth in this Policy.
 Exceptions to policy also may require the approval of the funding agency for externally funded scholarship or fellowship awards.